ccha005/Awesome_UQ_on_graph/README.md

 [C6]Split Localized Conformal Prediction

-[C7]A Gentle Introduction to Conformal Prediction and Distribution-Free Uncertainty Quantication [Foundations and Trends® in Machine Learning](https://arxiv.org/abs/2107.07511)
+[C7]A Gentle Introduction to Conformal Prediction and Distribution-Free Uncertainty Quantification [Foundations and Trends® in Machine Learning](https://arxiv.org/abs/2107.07511)

 **Other Methods**